DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2022-11-18-core-website-v5.md

 When: 24 October to 18 November 2022

 ## Overview / user needs
-We iterated the core website.
-This iteration was based on the following:
+We iterated the core website based on the following:

-### User needs identified during beta round 1 research sessions
+### User needs identified during beta round 1 research

 #### Home / sub-level navigation pages
 - The career stage titles were not always understood or recognised
-- A stage between newly qualified and experienced social worker is missing - the ‘social worker’
+- A stage between newly qualified and experienced social worker is missing: the ‘social worker’
-- Career stage groupings were seen as distinctly different (Team Managers and Heads of service)
+- Career stage groupings were seen as distinctly different (team managers and heads of service)
-- Practice Leaders and middle manager terms were not recognised
+- 'Practice leader' and 'middle manager' were not recognised
 - The sub-level navigation pages suffered similar issues:
   - Some found the titles and descriptions contradicting
   - Some felt they sit between two programmes